Tam Scobbie: St Johnstone

 At the start of the 2014–15 season, Scobbie played in both legs of the UEFA Europa League second qualifying round against Luzern as a late substitute, and played a vital role when he converted the winning penalty shoot-out, putting the Saints through to the next round.
 After sitting out in the first leg of the UEFA Europa League second qualifying round against Spartak Trnava, Scobbie returned to the starting line–up in the return leg, as he was unable to help the club overcome the deficit in a 1–1, resulting in their elimination from the tournament.
 Following this, Scobbie started in the first five league matches of the season.
 However, he suffered a medial ligament damage during training that requires repairment, resulting him out for three months.
-By late–December, Scobbie made a full recovery from his injury and appeared two matches as unused substitute bench in early–January.
+By late December, Scobbie made a full recovery from his injury and appeared two matches as an unused substitute in early January.
 He returned on 17 January 2015, coming on as an 82nd-minute substitute for Brian Easton, in a 2–0 win over Partick Thistle on 17 January 2015.
 Following his return from injury, Scobbie regained his first team place, playing in either the centre–back position or left–back position, though at times, he was dropped to the substitute bench, due to "tactical reasons".
 Despite this, on 13 April 2015, Scobbie signed a new two-year contract with St Johnstone, keeping him at the club until 2017.
 He played a role by setting up on 25 April 2015 and 2 May 2015 against Dundee and Inverness Caledonian Thistle respectively.
 On the last game of the season, Scobbie started the whole game to help St Johnstone beat Aberdeen 1–0 to help the Saints qualify for the UEFA Europa League for the third year running.
 At the end of the 2014–15 season, Scobbie made twenty–five appearances in all competitions.
 For his performance, he was awarded the Highland Saints' Magic Moment of the Season at the club's award ceremony.